HSF/hsf.github.io/organization/_posts/2023/2023-01-19-coordination.md

 We are very grateful to all the conveners, continuing, joining or stepping down, for their contribution to the community through the HSF. **Thank you!** We hope that outgoing conveners remain active in the groups, even if relieved of specific responsibilities.

 Today we shall review 2022 and discuss plans for 2023 with 4 of the groups.
-The other WGs we shall cover next meeting.
+The other WGs we shall cover at the next meeting.

 #### General HSF Activities